Cheddar Roasted Broccoli

 Directions

-1Heat the oven to 425 degrees F. Line a large baking sheet with parchment paper or aluminum foil.
+1Preheat the oven to 425°F (218°C).
+Line a large baking sheet with parchment paper or a silicone baking mat.

-4Bake until tender and the tips of some of the florets are slightly browned, 20 to 25 minutes.
+4Roast, without stirring, until the edges are crisp and brown and the stems are tender, 20 to 25 minutes.
 Remove the broccoli from the oven and immediately toss with the cheese.

 Adam and Joanne's Tips